joaoh9/quiz-api/README.md

 Not ready yet but the implementation is rather simple

-A questions class and a answers class.
+A questions class and a answers class with CRUD functionalities.

 This is currently a WIP for a greater project